darrenldl/blockyarchive/SBX_FORMAT.md

 Metadata and the parity blocks (blocks 0 - 3) are mandatory

-#### Block interleaving scheme
+#### Blocks interleaving scheme
-This block interleaving is heavily inspired by [Thanassis Tsiodras's design of RockFAT](Thanassis Tsiodras's design of RockFAT).
+This blocks interleaving is heavily inspired by [Thanassis Tsiodras's design of RockFAT](Thanassis Tsiodras's design of RockFAT).

 The difference between the two schemes is that RockFAT's one is byte based interleaving, rsbx's one is SBX block based interleaving.